priyanshumahey/priyanshumahey/README.md

 Hello!
 My name is Priyanshu!
 My background is in deep learning and software engineering!

-- 🌱 I'm currently working on improving youth’s mental health through Purple Lotus!
-- 🧠 I’m currently researching deep learning and its applications into EEG and neuroscience!
+- 🧠 I’m currently researching deep learning and its applications for cancer and neuroscience!
 - 💬 I’m learning more deep learning and applying my knowledge to cancer research!
 - ⚡ I’m super interested in applying deep learning models to solving major issues
 - 📫 Contact me directly if you’re interested in collaborating!